LOOSE-LIPS/loose-lips-2.0/src/routes/blog/2-2-d-o-l-p-h-i-n-s-txtcy-skoop/index.md

 description: >-
   2 2 D O L P H I N S offers us Britney and Ms. Dynamite in a futuristic celebrity deathmatch, funking each other with chopped up vocal weapons over heavy swag beats on this fourth V/A from SKOOP!
-From SKOOP 4&nbsp;V/A compilation on SKOOP.
-Out 31.07.2020 on digital &#8211; Pre-order: https://skoop.bandcamp.com/album/vol-4 https://soundcloud.com/skoopskoop SKOOP&#39;s 4th [...]Read More...
+From SKOOP 4;V/A compilation on SKOOP.
+Out 31.07.2020 on digital ; Pre-order: https://skoop.bandcamp.com/album/vol-4 https://soundcloud.com/skoopskoop SKOOP;s 4th [...]Read More...
 published: true
 tags: premiere
 featured: false